-Chicken browned first in olive oil, then braised in white wine sauce with 40 cloves of garlic, thyme and tarragon.
+One Pan Stovetop 40 Clove Garlic Chicken!
+Chicken browned first in olive oil, then braised in white wine sauce with 40 cloves of garlic and thyme.

 - Salt and freshly ground black pepper

 - 2-3 whole heads of garlic, cloves separated (40 cloves), peeled

 - 1 1/4 cups (300 ml) dry white wine, such as a Sauvignon Blanc (can sub with chicken stock and a teaspoon of lemon juice)

 1 Trim and salt the chicken: Trim the chicken pieces of excess fat.
 Sprinkle them lightly with salt.
 Let sit at room temp while you peel the garlic.

 2 Peel the garlic cloves: Lightly smash the garlic cloves with the side of a heavy chef's knife, just enough to break the cloves.
 Peel.

 3 Brown the chicken: Heat 1 Tbsp olive oil in a Dutch oven (or a large thick-bottom pan with a tight fitting cover) on medium high heat.
 Working in batches, brown the chicken pieces on all sides, about 2 to 3 minutes per side.
 Lay the chicken pieces on the hot oil, do not move until browned, then turn over to other side using tongs.
 Remove from pan when browned.

 4 Sauté the garlic: Add the garlic and sauté until golden brown, about 4 minutes.